Dr. Karen Holbrook

 During his time at GGC, Beauchamp played a pivotal role in the campus’ rapid expansion, helping it increase from 118 students in 2006 when the college opened to more than 12,000 students today.
 GGC is a four-year college with 15 majors and 42 concentrations.

-Beauchamp holds a master’s degree in accounting from Kennesaw State University in Kennesaw, Ga., and a bachelor’s degree in accounting, with a focus on computer science and computer information systems, from David Lipscomb University in Nashville, Tenn.
+Beauchamp holds a master’s degree in accounting from Kennesaw State University and a bachelor’s degree in accounting, with a focus on computer science and computer information systems, from David Lipscomb University.

 Dr. Brett Kemker

 Regional Vice Chancellor and Vice Provost, Academic Affairs and Student Success